arjun2504/slackidum-backend/README.md

 # slackidum-backend

 This is a bakcend built with Django for [Slackidum](https://github.com/arjun2504/slackidum) web application.
+Following technologies have been used.

 - [django](https://www.djangoproject.com/) web framework
 - [djangorestframework](https://www.django-rest-framework.org/) - to build API endpoints